tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/README.md

 ### Get to know your accountability buddy with git

 Complete today's Git exercise: [Get to know your accountability buddy](git-exercise/README.md)

+### Screen sharing

+During the course you will need to share your screen on video calls.
+This might be for an instructor to help you with your code, or for you to demo your work to other students.
+Make sure you have you screen sharing working in both Slack and your web browser.

+To enable screen sharing, you will need to update some mac security settings.
+Watch the [video tutorial for enabling screen sharing permissions](https://www.loom.com/share/fead2612994348a6a9d7839fcac49656?sharedAppSource=personal_library) on your mac.

+When you are talking to your accountability buddy or another student, test your screen sharing setup with them.

 ### Password management